Here's your quick and easy starting fishing kit for when you or someone you know is just beginning.

 1. Rod and reel

-If you're just looking for something generalized, we'd suggest something like the Berkley Lightning Rod Spinning Combo, which has both a graphite blank in the rod and a graphite frame on the reel.
-Graphite means strong but light, a great combination and a formula for a setup you son't have to worry about.
+If you're just looking for a do-it-all fishing rod, we'd suggest something like the Berkley Lightning Rod Spinning Combo, which has both a graphite blank in the rod and a graphite frame on the reel.
+Graphite means strong but light, a great combination and a formula for a setup you don't have to worry about.

 Most of the time, learning to spool your own reel (and just working with fishing line in general) can help teach you a lot about fishing.
 Get some Berkley Trilene XL mono, and if you're gifting these things to a beginner, offer to show them how to tie a few knots.
 YouTube videos can only go so far; if you teach them in person, they'll be that much more inclined to remember.